 Tepache and kombucha are both fermented drinks, but unlike kombucha, tepache is made from pineapple and water.
 The base ingredients of this fizzy drink are pineapple and water.
 It is often flavored with added sugars, and spices.
 The mixed ingredients are simply set aside and fermented naturally.

-There is a very low amount of alcohol in tepache because of the fermentation process something like 2-4 degrees of alcohol and there is a very small chance that it will make you drunk unless you add stronger alcoholic drinks with it.
+There is a very low amount of alcohol in tepache because of the fermentation process, something like 2-4 degrees of alcohol, and there is a very small chance that it will make you drunk unless you add stronger alcoholic drinks to it.

 - 8 cups chlorine-free water

-- In a big jar, dissolve brown sugar with water.
-Assemle pineapple peels, cinnamon sticks and star anise.
-Cover with dishcloth paper towel sealed with rubber band.
+- In a big jar, dissolve brown sugar in water.
+Assemble pineapple peels, cinnamon sticks, and star anise.
+Cover with a dishcloth paper towel sealed with a rubber band.

 - Let it stand at room temperature for 1-5 days.
 Check for bubbles as a good sign of fermentation.
 Start to taste after 1-2 days and decide if it is ready to drink.

-- Strain the liquid and transfer in different container.
-Add ice for refreshing and cold drink.
+- Strain the liquid and transfer it to different containers.
+Add ice for a refreshing and cold drink.

-You can use or add fresh sliced ginger or other fruits such as apple peel to add more flavors.
+- You can use or add fresh sliced ginger or other fruits, such as apple peel to add more flavor.